 There are two trainings, both from professional public health institutions: (1) Johns Hopkins School of Public Health and (2) the Association of State and Territorial Health Officials.
 We are thankful that both of these nonprofit organizations are offering the trainings at no charge during this public health emergency.
 DHEC worked with South Carolina Area Health Education Consortium (AHEC) to ensure that the training is custom tailored for use in South Carolina.

 Contact tracing as a means to control disease spread is very effective when there are a relatively small number of cases.
 We call this containment.
 However, when there is widespread community transmission, contact tracing is less effective in preventing spread.
 At that point, the work needed to combat this disease must take place at the population level, not the individual level.
 That means focusing on group settings and institutions where people congregate, such as nursing homes, correctional facilities, beaches, and certain businesses or other facilities.
 The intent is to prevent local outbreaks that can affect large groups of people.

-DHEC recently implemented new patient management software that will expand our capacity to rapidly reach contacts, provide education on the importance of quarantine, and will allow us to monitor them during their period of quarantine for additional educational opportunities as needed.
-We have the ability to expand our personnel capacity as needed.
+Early on in the COVID-19 pandemic, DHEC implemented a new patient management software that expanded our capacity to rapidly reach contacts, provide education on the importance of quarantine, and allowed us to stay connected with them during their quarantine period to help answer questions and provide additional information.

 DHEC is not using a contact tracing app; we maintain our data separately, for privacy and data security purposes, from any technology that might be available to the general public.
 There are several publicly available apps for people to self-report illness, or choose to share the information with other people, but they are not for the purpose of allowing DHEC to perform contact tracing.
 Instead, they rely on the user to download the app, and they do not send any information to public health officials in South Carolina.